HologramSteve/deepseek-harness/README.md

 The AI will call the tools and the wrapper does the rest.

+> If you made some cool tools, PLEASE share them!!

 ## 5. Prompting
 Get an actual reply out of the model with the `prompt()` function.
 See all parameters below:
 - `message`: The input for the AI model. (required)